CHAPTER 23: EVAN

 Eric stood with his friends in the Great Hall.
 They were joined only by Arthur and Merlin.
-Eric glanced at each of his friends' eager faces.
+Eric glanced at each of his friends’ eager faces.
 It was finally time to go home.
 Mercury remained perched on Evan’s arm.
 He would be joining them as Evan’s reward.
 Each of the girls carried their weapons, and Jadin proudly wore her cloak.
 Only Eric and Trace would not be taking anything with them.
 Going home would be reward enough.
-That and the kiss Eric had secured with the pretty barmaid he had met that first night in Arthur’s castle.
+That and the kiss Eric had secured with the pretty barmaid he had met that first night at Arthur’s castle.

 “Go in peace,” Arthur said.

 Merlin raised his crook, the hook glowing with energy until a ring of light circled above the six of them.
 As it descended around them, the room went dark.
 Eric couldn’t see any of his friends.

 When Eric could see again, he found himself and his friends on an open plain.
 He heard the familiar sounds of hooves running on dirt and heard men shouting from both sides of him.
 When he looked to either side, he saw two armies racing towards their position.
 He and his friends were literally in the middle of a battlefield.